 While this is a temporary constraint put in place by Chrome, and you could easily bypass it, however, it is recommended that you shouldn’t do so.
 It is because there is a high possibility of those sites being dangerous and could inject your PC with malware or carry out phishing activities.

 This built-in tool from Windows is known to block harmful network connections and does an excellent job of protecting your PC from network threats.
 However, in some instances, it may raise a false positive.
 If that is the case with you, you could consider temporarily disabling the Firewall.

 Here are the steps to disable the windows firewall:

 - Head over to the Start menu and search for Windows Defender Firewall.

 - Then click on Turn Windows Defender Firewall On or Off from the left menu bar.

 - Select Turn off Windows Defender Firewall under both the Public and Private network sections.

-The above steps will disable the Firewall from performing its scan across the entire network, and not only your concerned site.
+The above steps will disable the Firewall from performing its scan across the entire network, not just your concerned site.
 As a result, there could be a chance of your PC getting infected with malicious network programs.
 So it’s better to re-enable the Firewall as soon as you can access the site.

-Remove sites from Restricted List
+Remove sites from the Restricted List

 Here are the steps to remove the site from the Restricted List in Internet options: